Common SSL Certificate Errors and How to Fix Them

 What It Means:

-Mixed content occurs when a secure HTTPS page loads resources (e.g., images, scripts, or stylesheets) over an insecure HTTP connection.
-This can compromise the security of the page.
+Mixed content occurs when a website served over HTTPS includes resources (e.g., images, scripts, or stylesheets) loaded over HTTP.
+This weakens the security of your site and triggers browser warnings.

 - Hardcoded HTTP URLs in your website’s code.